klozn/10-javascript/50-web-development/30-angular/codelab04/README.md

 - When you fixed that last bug and check your app in the browser, you'll see a new section to the right where you can type a pet's name.
 The application will filter the list in real-time.
 Nice work! :thumbsup:

+### Conclusion
+You've learned about the pipe operator and about build in pipe functions.
+You've learned how to make your own custom pipe function.
+You've learned how to listen to click events.
+You've learned about ngIf.
+You've learned about double binding variables ```[(someVar)]```